percona/everest-doc/docs/scaling.md

 * Scale up

     You can vertically scale up your Percona Everest instance by modifying its configuration to a higher performance tier.
 This involves increasing the memory and/or CPU threshold.
-To increase the performance of your cluster, you can create a cluster with bigger disk size and memory that can hold more data.
+To improve the performance of your cluster, you can create a cluster with a bigger disk size and memory that can hold more data.

     **Example**

     For optimal cluster performance, select **Large** as the **Resource size per node** when creating a database cluster.
-It has higher preset thresholds for CPU, memory, and disk as comapared to **Small**.
+It has higher preset thresholds for CPU, memory, and disk as compared to **Small**.

     ![!image](images/everest_scale_vertically_up.png)

 * Scale down